-In my article Mental Handicap= a gateway to paradise I found that taking medication was a handicap.
-But I realised after psychosis and later hospitalisation that taking medication does actually make you better.
+In my article Mental Handicap = a gateway to paradise I found that taking medication was a handicap.
+But I realized after psychosis and later hospitalization that taking medication does actually make you better.
 Without our medication as Kay Redfield Jamison describes in her book Touched with Fire we will perish by the age of 35 if we don't take the medication prescribed to us.

 So if you are bipolar in order live a healthy life: work (but don't work too hard), take your medication and keep up your own responsibilities.
 Basically look after your mental (i.e take holidays) and physical health as best you can.
 Bipolar people are mostly overachievers and therefore it is important to balance your own moods when necessary.